wvovaw/Balda/README.md

 - [X] Finish the main game conception 🏁 (place a letter, assemble a word, confirm it)
 - [X] Build a list of the used words on the right pane 📝
 - [X] Create a color scheme 🎨
-- [X] Build a score bar on the left pane 🌟
+- [X] Build a score bar on the left pane 💯
 - [X] Build a lobby list 🚪
+- [X] Limit the number of characters for lobby title and nickname 🔢
+- [X] Handle all the wrong inputs ⁉
+- [X] Create a 'Game Over' popup window 🌟
 - [ ] Fill the bottom pane ⬇

 ## Server side 🔗